timghill/shareable-science/docs/README.md

 ## Python notebooks

 This documentation uses a trick to render static python notebooks using the `nbsphinx` extension.
 Once you've added this extension to `docs/conf.py`, ...

+## Online docs with GitHub pages

+The docs are served online with GitHub pages.
+This is setup using a GitHub action that is triggered by pushing to the `main` branch.
+See the online action for more details.